Dana Hamilton

-Dana Hamilton (born November 17, 1950 in Arlington, Texas) is an American hammered dulcimer player.
+Dana Hamilton (born November 17, 1950, in Arlington, Texas) is an American hammered dulcimer player.

 Hamilton won first place in the 1980 and 1989 Walnut Valley National Hammered Dulcimer Championships held in Winfield, Kansas.
-He is the only two-time national champion in the history of this competition.
-He also won the 1995 National Mountain Duclimer Championship.
-In 2005, he was a finalist in the International Autoharp Contest.
-He often performs with the Sweet Song String Band.
+He is the first two-time national champion in the history of this competition.
+He also won the 1995 National Mountain Dulcimer Championship and recently won 3rd in 2022 and 2nd in 2023.
+He was a top five finalist in the International Autoharp Contest on several occasions.
+He often performs with the Sweet Song String Band, Latigo Crossing, the Lone Star String Band and has been a member of Michael Martin Murphey's Rio Grande Band for several years.